Home

 Figure 3: exchange of light energy between two unoccluded patches.
 Illumination of B depends on the light reflected or emitted by A in the direction of B, but some of that light is reflected toward B, which reflects it again to A, etc.

-You need to remember from this part of the lesson that there are two ways for an object to receive light: it can receive light directly from a light source or indirectly from other objects.
-Objects can also be seen as light sources.
-Not because they emit light, though, but because they reflect light.
-Thus we need to consider them when we compute the amount of light a shaded point receives (of course, to reflect light, these objects need to be illuminated directly or indirectly).
-This is a complex problem because light reflected by object A toward object B might be reflected by B back to A, which in turn will reflect some of that light again back to B, etc. The lighting of B depends on A, but the lighting of A also depends on B (Figure 3).
-The process implies an exchange of energy between surfaces, which can go on forever.
-Putting this in mathematical form is possible, but solving the resulting equations is much more complicated.
+Remember from this part of the lesson that there are two ways for an object to receive light: it can receive light directly from a light source or indirectly from other objects.
+Objects can also act as light sources, not because they emit light themselves, but because they reflect light.
+Therefore, we need to consider them when calculating the amount of light a shaded point receives (of course, for an object to reflect light, it needs to be illuminated directly or indirectly itself).

 How Do We Simulate Indirect Lighting with Backward Tracing